yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

     "./talesfix.png"
   >}}

 While we are speaking about [epicboy](https://github.com/ameerj), he also improved the quality of the NVDEC video decoder, by [queueing all frames](https://github.com/yuzu-emu/yuzu/pull/5002) plus some cleaning up of the code.
-This results in reduced skipped frames, and severely improves videos encoded in `VP9`.
+This results in reduced skipped frames, and greatly improves videos encoded in `VP9`.

 {{< single-title-imgs
     "Do you need a hand?
 (Super Smash Bros.
 Ultimate)"